jessiejzhou/cpv_repo/R/README-R_files.md

 - pivot_df: reshapes the master data into long format, we need this for Tableau
 - multiple_answers: pulls questions with multiple answers and breaks them down line by line.
 For the relational database.

+# File Paths:

+You will need to update file_path and destinations to where the data is stored on your local machine. **There is a difference between FILE path and FOLDER path, for example, file_path would be something like:<br><br>_"/Users/counterpartventures/Desktop/Data/Survey_Data_V5.xlsx"_ <br><br>whereas folder path is:<br><br>_"/Users/counterpartventures/Desktop/Data"_**

+You will have to choose which path to use according to my instructions below.

 # To run the scripts: